Singerjohannes/object_drawing_dynamics/README.md

 ## First-level analyses:

-We provide exemplary preprocessed MEG and fMRI data for a single subject to demonstrate how the first-level results are computed.
+We provide exemplary preprocessed single subject MEG and fMRI data to demonstrate how the first-level results are computed.
-Make sure to unzip the files in the /data/meg/preproc/ and data/fmri/preproc/ folders before running the first-level scripts.

 To run the decoding, cross-decoding, temporal generalization and representational similarity analyses for the MEG-data run meg_first_level_wrapper.m and specify in the script which part (e.g. decoding, cross-decoding etc.) you want to run.
 Depending on the type of analyses this might be time intensive (up to 15-20 hours for the temporal generalization analysis).